kwevin/LISTEN.tui/README.md

 2. Move file to %PATH%
 3. Run `listentui` in any terminal

-Alternatively, double clicking the executable works too (although it will run it under cmd.exe)
+Alternatively, double clicking the executable works too (although some icons might be missing)

 #### Universal